sidecus/authzyin/README.md

 If there are only a few authoriztaion policies/requirements, this is relatively easy and no big deal.
 But as our application grows, the work required to maintain and make sure both sides in sync also grows dramatically, and it's likely no longer a simple task.

-I was thinking about whether we can have some libraries to enable the same authorization on both server and client - aka - write once, use in both places.
+I was thinking about whether we can have some libraries to enable the same authorization on both server and client, aka write once, use in both places leveraging the good policy based patterns from asp.net core.
 This repo is my first try over the past few days.
 It contains server library and client library to make this simple for you.

-*Kindly note*: the server & client libraries can be used together, or standalone by themselves.
+*Kindly note*: the server & client libraries can be used together, or standalone.
 When using together the libraries make the authorization much easier, but it's not a must.

 ## How to use this library
 ### Server:
+Similar policy/requirement authorization pattern from asp.net core without having to use AuthroziationHandlers, with JSON path based requirement definition and evlauation, as well as built in api to expose the policy/requirement definitions so that client can consume direclty.
+The only thing additional you need to do compared is to register a scoped ```IAuthZyinContext``` service into the DI container.
 1. Define your requirements and policies, like in the [sample project](https://github.com/sidecus/authzyin/blob/master/sample/AuthN/Requirements.cs).
 2. Use the AddAuthZyinAuthorization extension method to enable AuthZyin authorization and register your IAuthZyinContext context in Startup.cs.
 ```CSharp